North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 A renewed energy comes knowing you are 3 miles from the top - South Rim.
 This part of the hike was when stomach trouble hit for a few of our hiking members.
 Completely exposed to the sun, we found it hard to eat any food and keep down liquid.
 Take small sips of water regularly.

-Grand Canyon rim to rim hiking is hard!
-We so so many signs telling us “Down is option.
-Up is mandatory.”
-Humorous but also true!
-The final three miles are not hard but are a steady climb up.
+The final three miles are not hard but expect a steady climb up.
 After logging dozens of miles with a super early start, our bodies were tired.

 At each rest stop on this final bit, don’t get too ancy.
 Stop and cool off.
 There is a fair amount of shade.
 Take advantage of it.